Rockies vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 games with an over/under, the Rockies and their opponents have combined to eclipse the total three times.

-- The Rockies have covered the runline in the two of their previous 10 games that had a set runline.
+- The Rockies have covered the runline in the three of their previous 10 games that had a set spread.

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 82 games this year and have walked away with the win 33 times (40.2%) in those games.
+- The Rockies have been victorious in 34, or 41%, of the 83 contests they have been chosen as underdogs in this season.

-- Colorado has a record of 1-14 in games where bookmakers have it as underdogs of at least +180 on the moneyline.

-- The moneyline set for this matchup implies the Rockies have a 35.7% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that the Rockies have a 41.7% chance of pulling out a win.

-- Colorado and its opponents have gone over the total this season in 40 of its 93 opportunities.
+- Colorado's games have gone over the total in 40 of its 94 chances.

-- The Rockies are 11-8-0 against the spread in their 19 games with a line set by sportsbooks this season.
+- The Rockies are 12-8-0 against the spread in their 20 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!